Smoothed Analysis of Learning from Positive Samples: Introduction

-As we will present in the next section, generalized smoothness suffices to design sample efficient algorithms.
+As we will present in the next section, generalized smoothness suffices to design sample-efficient algorithms.
 For our computationally efficient algorithms though, we need to additionally assume that the positive sample set $\optset$ has non-trivial mass. \begin{restatable}[Non-Trivial Fraction of Positives]{assumption}{posFraction} For some known $\alpha>0$, $\Pr_{x\sim \cDtrue}\inparen{h^\star(x)=1}\geq \alpha$. \end{restatable}

-This is required by prior works on PU learning that design computationally efficient algorithms (\eg{}, \cite{lee2024unknown}), and in virtually all the existing work on truncated statistics \cite{daskalakis2018efficient, Kontonis2019EfficientTS, lee2023learning, lee2024unknown} which is one of the main application of our model.
+This assumption is also required by prior works on positive-only learning that design computationally efficient algorithms (\eg{}, \cite{Kontonis2019EfficientTS,lee2024unknown}).
+We note that the worst-case impossibility results for learning with positive-only samples continue to hold even under \cref{asmp:posFraction}; for completeness, we prove this in \cref{sec:impossibility}.